kivy-garden/animationbuilder/README.md

 ```

 `eval` is excuted when animation is created.
-'locals' and 'globals' attributes are directly passed to build-in function 'eval()'.
+'locals' and 'globals' attributes are directly passed to built-in function 'eval()'.

 ### locals & globals